Frequently Asked Questions

 Proof of all sources of income (paystubs or tax return, Social Security, Supplemental Security Income, Veteran's benefits, retirement accounts, and any other income).
 Proof of assets and other resources: include copies of bank statements or other financial resources if directed on your Medicaid application.

-The WellFund has offices located near Patient Registration at our partnered hospitals.
-There is also a Call Center located in Greenwood, IN that can answer your questions by phone at 855-365-9300 Monday thru Friday 8 a.m. to 5 p.m.
+You can find The WellFund offices near Patient Registration at our partnered hospitals.
+Additionally, our Call Center in Greenwood, IN, is available to assist you by phone at 855-365-9300, Monday through Friday, from 8 a.m. to 5 p.m.

 Immigrants who are “qualified non-citizens” are generally eligible for coverage through Medicaid and the Children's Health Insurance Program (CHIP), if they meet their state's income and residency rules. ...
 Lawful Permanent Residents (LPR/Green Card Holder)